bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Again, define thisMenu and identify whether menu is opened or closed." />
 </p>

-That&apos;s the next thing that we need to figure out how to do.
-But this little piece of the script is pretty simple here.
+<p>That&apos;s the next thing that we need to figure out how to do.
+But this
+little piece of the script is pretty simple here.
 We have a menu that&apos;s using this keyword that says, &apos;&apos;Go and get the parent node, go get the unordered list inside that parent&apos;&apos;.
 The parent would be the list item.
 Go get the unordered list inside the list item, and then change the ClassName from &quot;hide-menu&quot; to &quot;show-menu&quot;.
 That seems pretty straightforward.
 You got this answer here.
-We can open the pages and we can open the menus, but we can&apos;t close the menus.
+We can open the pages and we can open the menus, but we can&apos;t close the menus.</p>

-The next challenge is if the menu has the class set &quot;hide-menu&quot;, set it to &quot;show-menu&quot;, otherwise, set it to &quot;hide-menu&quot;.
+<p>The next challenge is if the menu has the class set &quot;hide-menu&quot;, set
+it to &quot;show-menu&quot;, otherwise, set it to &quot;hide-menu&quot;.
 This is your challenge, is how to make it so that it actually functions properly.
 There are two methods that you can use to help you with this.
 There&apos;s a